Those Complex, Complicated Migraines

 The International Classification of Headache Disorders is the diagnostic manual used by headache specialists to diagnose headache disorders, including migraine.
 The diagnostic codes in the ICD-10 are based on those listed in this manual.
 Nowhere in either manual will you find any code for “complex” or “complicated” migraine.
 It simply does not exist.

-Take a look at the official list of migraine diagnoses.
+The official list of migraine diagnosis

 - Migraine without aura